-8. The Commission has the power to issue a use permit under the zoning regulations in effect as applied to the property;
+20. The Commission has the power to issue a use permit under the zoning regulations in effect as applied to the property;

-Recommended Findings Vida Valiente Winery Use Permit P20-00079 Analysis: The project is consistent with Agricultural Watershed (AW) zoning district regulations.
+Analysis: The project is consistent with Agricultural Watershed (AW) zoning district regulations.
 A winery (as defined in Napa County Code Section 18.08.640) and uses in connection with a winery (see Napa County Code Section 18.20.030) are permitted in an AW zoned district with an approved use permit.
 The project complies with the requirements of the Winery Definition Ordinance (Ord.
 No. 947, 1990) and the remainder of the Napa County Zoning Ordinance (Title 18, Napa County Code) as applicable.

-- 9. The procedural requirements set forth in Chapter 18.124 of Napa County Code have been met; Analysis: The use permit application has been appropriately filed, noticed, and public hearing requirements have been met.
-The hearing notice and intent to adopt a Mitigated Negative Declaration for the December 6, 2023, public hearing was posted and published in the Napa Valley Register on November 4, 2023, and copies of the notice were forwarded to property owners within 1,000 feet of the Property.
-The notice for the continued hearing on May 1, 2024, was posted and published in the Napa Valley Register on April 20, 2024, and copies of the notice were forwarded to property owners within 1,000 feet of the Property owners within 1,000 feet of the Property.
-The minor updates to the Revised Mitigated Negative Declaration do not require recirculation of the document. - 10.
-The grant of the Use Permit, as conditioned, will not adversely affect the public health, safety or welfare of the County;
+21. The procedural requirements set forth in Chapter 18.124 of Napa County Code have been met;

+Analysis: The use permit application has been appropriately filed, noticed, and public hearing requirements have been met.
+The public hearing notice and intent to adopt a Mitigated Negative Declaration was posted and published in the Napa Valley Register on June 12, 2025, and copies of the notice were forwarded to property owners within 1,000 feet of the Property.

+22. The grant of the Use Permit, as conditioned, will not adversely affect the public health, safety or welfare of the County;

-Analysis: Granting the Use Permit for the project as proposed and condition will not adversely affect health, safety or welfare of the County.
+Analysis: Granting the Use Permit for the project as proposed and conditioned will not adversely affect health, safety or welfare of the County.
 Affected County divisions and departments have reviewed the project and commented regarding the proposed site access, grading, drainage, the existing septic system capacity, parking, building permits, and fire protection.
 Conditions are recommended which will incorporate these comments into the project to assure the protection of the public health, safety, and welfare.

-11. The proposed winery use complies with the applicable provisions of Napa County Code and is consistent with the policies and standards of the Napa County General Plan; Analysis: Compliance with the Zoning Ordinance The project is consistent with the AW zoning district regulations.
-A winery (as defined in the Napa County Code Section 18.08.640) and uses in connection with a winery (refer to Napa County Code Section 18.20.030) are permitted in the AW District subject to an approved use permit.
-The proposed project includes the construction of a new winery facility and establishment of the winery's visitation and marketing program.
+23. The proposed winery use complies with the applicable provisions of Napa County Code and is consistent with the policies and standards of the Napa County General Plan;

+Analysis: Compliance with the Zoning Ordinance The project is consistent with the AW zoning district regulations.
+A winery (as defined in the Napa County Code Section 18.08.640) and uses in connection with a winery (refer to Napa County Code Section 18.20.030) are permitted in the AW zoning district subject to an approved use permit.
+The proposed project includes the construction of a new winery facility with a visitation and marketing program.
 The project, as conditioned, complies with the Napa County Winery Definition Ordinance (WDO) and all other requirements of the Zoning Code as applicable.